 The higher a Fund's portfolio turnover rate, the more frequently it realizes taxable capital gains and losses.
 This can result in investors receiving larger capital gains distributions than investors in a Fund with a lower portfolio turnover rate.
-There is an explanation of portfolio turnover rate under that heading on page 46.
+There is an explanation of portfolio turnover rate under that heading on page 45.

 You will have a capital gain if you redeem any units (including a redemption to switch Funds) for proceeds of disposition greater than the ACB of the units plus your costs to redeem the units.
 You will have a capital loss if you redeem the units for proceeds of disposition less than their ACB plus your costs to redeem the units.
-The proceeds of disposition on the redemption of units of a Fund do not include net income or net realized gains, if any, that are distributed to you as part of the redemption amount.
+The proceeds of disposition on the redemption of units of a Fund do not include net realized gains, if any, that are distributed to you as part of the redemption amount.
 The redemption amount used to compute a capital gain or loss is net of the short-term trading fee.
 On your tax return, one half of a capital gain generally is included in your income, and one half of a capital loss generally may be offset against the taxable portion of any capital gains you realize.
 Allowable capital losses in excess of taxable capital gains may be carried back three years or forward indefinitely and applied against taxable capital gains realized in those earlier or later years, subject to the rules in the Tax Act.
+A re-designation of units of one series to units of another series of the same Fund will not result in a disposition for tax purposes.